 With the assistance of Lady Bowen, the wife of the then-Governor, the women decided to raise money to give shelter to “the unfortunate, the dying babies and the fallen women”.
 Their fundraising drives resulted in the establishment of the Victorian Infant Asylum, which operating from a house in Fitzroy, took in unwanted or illegitimate babies and their mothers were given shelter and support.

-The determination and contribution of these courageous women led to the establishment of what has now become one of Victoria’s largest and most respected child and family welfare organisations - Berry Street.
+The determination and contribution of these courageous women led to the establishment of what has now become one of the larger child and family welfare organisations in Australia - Berry Street.

 Changes in the organisation’s name give a fascinating insight into its changing role and changing society attitudes.
 The word ‘asylum’ came to have negative meanings and was dropped, the word ‘foundling’ came and went too and then in 1881, a site on the corner of Vale and Berry Streets in East Melbourne led to the ‘Berry Street Babies Home and Hospital’.